The average 30-year fixed-rate mortgage sits at 6.33%, more than double what it was this time last year.

 “That's not always realistic for people,” he says.
 “But if they can, they should pay them down so there is no balance to have an interest rate charged on.”

-Your car loans won’t escape the rate hike either.
-In the first quarter of 2022, the national average rate for a 60-month car loan was 4.07%, according to Experian), and it will be going up slightly with the Fed’s announcement.
+If you thought you’d find some reprieve here, you thought wrong.
+In the third quarter of 2022, the national average rate for a 60-month car loan was 5.16%, according to Experian, and it will continue going up with the Fed’s latest announcement.

-For the best rate on a car loan, you need to shop around and check with multiple financiers, but Droske says a decent credit score is the key.
+Checking with multiple financiers and shopping around might net you the best rate on a car loan, but Droske says a decent credit score is the key.

 “Your credit is extremely important when you go for a car loan,” he says.
 “Just because you get approved for a loan doesn't mean [it has] good terms, and they can be all over the board – I mean, you could pay 19%, you could pay 9%.”

 What you do end up paying is largely based on your credit score, he says.
-So while the benchmark interest rate will affect what you pay, how you have dealt with your credit will have a huge impact on your rate.
+So while the benchmark interest rate will affect what you pay, your credit history will have the biggest influence on the rate you get.

 “In a …financial world based on interest rates, credit is king,” Droske says.

-He says you should check your credit score for any discrepancies or errors or medical debt that has yet to be removed.
+He says a good place to start is by checking your credit score for any discrepancies, errors or medical debt that has yet to be removed.
 You should also pay down your credit balances as much as you can and see if you can get a higher credit limit.
+That increases your debt to available credit ratio.

 But the best advice right now, might be the simplest.